brianegan/flutter_redux/README.md

 One way to handle it would be to simply `setState` every time the `ShoppingCart` changes in your Root Widget, but then your whole app below the RootWidget would be required to rebuild as well!
-Flutter is fast, but we should be smart about what we ask Flutter to rebuild!
+Flutter is fast, but we should be thoughtful about what we ask Flutter to rebuild!

 Therefore, `redux` & `redux_flutter` was born for more complex stories like this one.
-It gives you a set of tools that allow your Widgets to `dispatch` actions in a naive way, then write the business logic in another place that will take those actions and update the `ShoppingCart` in a safe, testable way.
+It gives you a set of tools that allow your Widgets to `dispatch` actions in a naive way, then writes the business logic in another place that will take those actions and update the `ShoppingCart` in a safe, testable way.

 Even more, once the `ShoppingCart` has been updated in the `Store`, the `Store`